Celebrities send congratulations to Liam Payne after birth of son

 Khloe Kardashian and Rosie Huntington-Whiteley have sent their congratulations to Liam Payne and girlfriend Cheryl after the couple welcomed their first child together.

-The 23-year-old and the former Girls Aloud star confirmed the happy news on Saturday (25Mar17) about their baby boy, who arrived on Wednesday (22Mar17).
+The 23-year-old and the former Girls Aloud star confirmed the happy news on Saturday about their baby boy, who arrived on Wednesday.

 "Liam and I became parents to an incredibly beautiful, healthy baby boy," a note posted on social media from the couple stated.